Nine Emperor Gods Festival 2016

 Rewarding the Heavenly Armies

 Food offerings for the deities and the Five Generals.
-These are changed on a daily basis
+These are prepared daily.

 Visits from Other Temples

 Visits from other temples typically follow this structure: First, devotees from the temple will arrive to pay their respects and eat some food.
-Then, the lion dance troupe and sedan chairs of the other temples will arrive.
-Xuan Wu Shan’s own lion dance troupe will welcome the visitors.
-The visiting sedan chairs will pay respects to all the altars, and the temple leaders will exchange gifts (typically a fruit basket).
+Then, the lion dance troupe and sedan chairs of the other temples will arrive as part of the main contingent.
+Xuan Wu Shan’s own lion dance troupe and vanguards will welcome the contingent.
+The visiting sedan chairs will pay respects to all the altars, and the temple leaders will exchange gifts (typically a fruit basket) and incense.
 The magic whip is struck three times when the sedan chairs enter or leave the venue.
 After the visit, Xuan Wu Shan’s own lions will pay respect to all the deities in the festival area.

 龍南殿 Leong Nam Temple

-In the picture, the temple helpers are enjoying the food prepared
+In the picture, the devotees from the visiting temple are enjoying the food prepared

-In the picture: both temples’ Lion Dance troupe are paying respect to each other
+In the picture: The Lion Dance troupes from both temples greet each other

 Feng Shan Temple 鳳山宮

-In the picture：Jing Shui Gang Dou Mu Gong Paying respect
+In the picture：Jing Shui Gang Dou Mu Gong paying respects and exchanging gifts.

 Nan Bei Dou Mu Gong 南北斗母宮